DataDog/KubeHound/docs/khaas/advanced-configuration.md

 # Advanced configuration

-This section covering all the flags available to use KubeHound.
+This section covers all the available flags in KubeHound.
+!!! note

     If you don't want to specify the bucket every time, you can set it up in your local config file (`./kubehound.yaml` or `$HOME/.config/kubehound.yaml`).
 See [getting started with KHaaS](./getting-started.md)

 ## Manual collection

 In order to use `kubehound` with KHaaS, you need to specify the api endpoint you want to use:

 - `--khaas-server` from the inline flags (by default `127.0.0.1:9000`)

-Since this is not likely to change in your environment, we advise you to use the local config file.
-By default KubeHound will look for `./kubehound.yaml` or `$HOME/.config/kubehound.yaml`.
-As example here we set the default endpoint with disabled SSL.

 ## Dump and ingest